-Ratified on: November 2021 Ratified by: Full Governing Body Date of next review: November 2022
+Ratified on: November 2022

+Ratified by: Full Governing Body

+Date of next review: November 2023

 Document Title Mulberry Stepney Green: Maths, Science and Computing College Behaviour Policy Purpose The aim of this policy is to ensure students learn in a fair, supportive, caring and safe environment where effort and good behaviour are rewarded.
 Behavioural mistakes are used as learning opportunities and disruption to learning is minimised.
 Summary Guidance and practice for staff and governors on behaviour for learning in Mulberry Stepney Green School.
-Statutory Yes Responsibility Headteacher Approval Authority The Governing Body Date of Approval November 2021 Author Marion Fitzmaurice Related Legislation/ Guidance Behaviour and discipline in schools: guidance for headteachers andstaffKeeping Children Safe in Education 2021The Education Act 2002 as amended by the Education Act 2011TheEducation (Provision of Full-time Education for Excluded Pupils)(England) Regulations 2007.The School Discipline (Pupil Exclusions and reviews) (England)Regulation 2012.Sexual Violence and Sexual Harassment between children in schoolsand colleges.Equality Act 2010Checklist for schools full opening Related Policies Safeguarding and Child Protection Policy Supporting Students with Medical Conditions Policy Equality Policy Appendix A (exclusions) to this policy Appendix B (Physical Intervention) to this policy Attendance Policy SEND Policy Availability Website Monitoring and Evaluation Every year by the Governing Body
+Statutory Yes Responsibility Headteacher Approval Authority The Governing Body Date of Approval November 2021 Author Marion Fitzmaurice Related Legislation/ Guidance Behaviour and discipline in schools: guidance for headteachers andstaff Keeping Children Safe in Education 2021 The Education Act 2002 as amended by the Education Act 2011The Education (Provision of Full-time Education for Excluded Pupils) (England) Regulations 2007.
+The School Discipline (Pupil Exclusions and reviews) (England) Regulation 2012.
+Sexual Violence and Sexual Harassment between children in schools and colleges.
+Equality Act 2010 Checklist for schools full opening Related Policies Safeguarding and Child Protection Policy Supporting Students with Medical Conditions Policy Equality Policy Appendix A (exclusions) to this policy Appendix B (Physical Intervention) to this policy Attendance Policy SEND Policy Availability Monitoring and Evaluation Every two years by the Governing Body

-Policy Review Date November 2022 Version 1
+Policy Review Date Version